 - i.
 Delivering Firesmart and work to supplement the Children and Young People - ii.
-Providing CPR training to the communities and businesses of Greater Manchester c) PROTECTION ii.
+Providing CPR training to the communities and businesses of Greater Manchester - c) PROTECTION - i.
+Carrying out low level risk assessments in small businesses and community spaces - ii.
 Undertake inspection and testing of Water Hydrants